vinlin24/vinlin24/README.md

   (Gist)](https://gist.github.com/vinlin24/5104f224f8b58178eb72a81bc14e667a):**
   Pipe lab.

-This list is also available at [this Gist](https://gist.github.com/vinlin24/b81bc99736890b349bb874a526c6c61f).
+This list has also been compiled into [this Gist](https://gist.github.com/vinlin24/b81bc99736890b349bb874a526c6c61f).